Gssmc/FACE-RECOGNITION-BASED-ATTENDANCE-MONITORING-SYSTEM-USING-OPEN_CV/README.md

 2) OpenCV for taking images and face recognition (cv2.face.LBPHFaceRecognizer_create())
 3) CSV, Numpy, Pandas, datetime etc. for other purposes.

-#Face Recognition
+# Face Recognition

-''' This Program Contains advanced Face Recognition Feature for attendance '''
+"""This Program Contains advanced Face Recognition Feature for attendance"""

 FEATURES:
 1) Easy to use with interactive GUI support.